TimOosterhuis/MAS-project/index.md

 On each turn there is a small delay before the played card gets put into the center, to create the visual effect of a player putting a card in the center.
-In the card playing gui there is also some extra information, including the score, number of open cards, which suit is trump and instructions for the human oberver to go to the next turn or skip to the end of the game.
+In the card playing gui there is also some extra information, including the score, number of open cards, which suit is trump and instructions for the human observer to go to the next turn or skip to the end of the game.

 ###### message box